 Gardeners who don’t want to deal with sensitive specimens should consider investing in more hardy varieties for

 If a pest is the cause for a hydrangea leaf curling and turning brown, then it will take a lot of work to get the shrub healthy again.
 Sometimes leaves start to curl from damage at a cellular level caused by aphids and other unpleasant insects chewing away at the leaves while they are young.

 Gardeners who suspect that pests like aphids might be to blame for curling leaves should carefully examine their hydrangeas.
 Check for holes or corrosion caused by insects eating and their damaging saliva.
-If some are found, try applying a pest treatment to the entire garden to stop insects from returning.
+If some are found, try applying a pest treatment to effected plants.
 To improve the appearance of the hydrangea, carefully prune and trim away the curled and dying leaves to make room for new ones to grow.